Loan Calculator w/Extra Payments

 - 4.25 for Interest Rate (Compounded Monthly)

 - Press the Payment button, and you'll see that your payment would be $983.88.
 You will pay about $154,196.69 in interest over the life of this loan.
-Make sure that the month and year of your first payment is reflected in the first payment due field (in this case -June 2015).
+If you're viewing an amortization schedule, make sure that the month and year of your first payment is reflected in the first payment due field (in this example -June 2019).

 - Monthly for how often extra principal payments will be made.